-Help the children understand that they may use calming techniques any time they feel anxious or upset.
-The children sit on the floor with their legs crossed.
+Practice relaxation.
+Children sit on the floor with their legs crossed.
 Play any track of Star Writer Melodies.
-In a soft, calm voice, say:
+Say:

-- Put your palms together in front of your chest. - Take a deep breath.
+- Put your palms together in front of your chest.

+- Take a deep breath.

+- Let the breath out slowly and relax.

+- Close your eyes and listen to the music.